Application Structure

 That means that a DNA doesn’t exist as some piece of code that runs ‘out there somewhere’ — instead it runs from the perspective of an individual.
 DNA + agent = cell.

 There can still be bots or system-level services that do automated tasks.
-Those functions just have to be handled by one of the peers, and that peer doesn’t have to be a human.
+Those functions just have to be handled by one of the agents, and that agent doesn’t have to be a human.

 Further reading